More air defense, more sanctions: A look at Ukraine's asks

 “If this is too much to ask, we offer you an alternative,” Zelenskyy said, leveraging the tougher ask to push for an easier one.
 He then asked for the Soviet-era S-300 anti-aircraft missile systems, or “similar systems.”

+Slovakia has no objections to providing its S-300s to Ukraine, Slovak Defense Ministry spokesperson Martina Koval Kakascikova told The Associated Press.
+“But we can’t get rid of a system that protects our airspace if we don’t have any replacement.”

+Any such transfer could be a three-country swap, with the U.S. or other NATO country providing Patriots or other air defense system to make up for any S-300s passed on to Ukraine.

-That’s on top of Stingers, Javelins and other, less-advanced anti-aircraft weapons that the West already has provided Ukraine.
-Ukrainian fighters are using the Stingers, a simple shoulder-mounted missile that uses an infrared sensor to blow up low-flying aircraft, effectively against Russian aircraft, denying Russian forces control over Ukraine’s skies, U.S. military officials say.
+Ukraine already has a few S-300s.
+And Ukrainian fighters already are using simpler anti-aircraft systems like Stingers, a simple shoulder-mounted missile that uses an infrared sensor to blow up low-flying aircraft, effectively against Russian aircraft, denying Russian forces control over Ukraine’s skies, U.S. military officials say.

-The S-300s can be used to knock both enemy aircraft and cruise missiles out of the skies.
-They’re mounted on mobile units, allowing Ukrainian fighters to strike and then scoot.

-President Joe Biden is due to announce more weapons support for Ukraine later Wednesday.
-Especially given Russia’s history of relying on warplanes and missiles to level cities and crush resistance in offensives in Chechnya and Syria, U.S. officials have looked closely at providing Ukraine with better air defense systems.
+Russia has a history of relying on warplanes and missiles to level cities and crush resistance in offensives in Chechnya and Syria.

 Ukraine’s resistance to Russian forces, the horrifying toll on Ukraine’s people, and its charismatic president’s appeals, have Biden and lawmakers of both parties in Congress rushing to provide military and humanitarian support, within the limits Biden is setting in hopes of avoiding a broader war.
 The support includes a more than $13 billion legislative package Biden signed Tuesday.